Special Educational Needs and Disabilities

 Who can I contact for further information?

 General questions surrounding your child’s education should be addressed to their Head of Year.
-If you have any questions, specifically about issues surrounding special educational needs, please feel free to address them to the school SENDCo, Lisa Dwyer, via the school.
+If you have any questions, specifically about issues surrounding special educational needs, please feel free to address them to the school SENDCo, Susan Duggan, via the school.

 Can staff get extra help from experts outside if they need to? (e.g. advice and training on medical conditions)